splunk/terraform-provider-splunk/README.md

 * Use the `example.tf` provided in the repo to run `terraform plan` and `terraform apply` to apply configuration
   * Modify `provider "splunk"` resource block with proper instance details
 * To update values modify the `example.tf` file and execute `terraform plan` and `terraform apply`
+* Resource examples are also available in their respective resource_x_test.go files
 * Examples to import existing configuration:
   * `terraform import splunk_inputs_http_event_collector.foo <hec-token-name>`
   * `terraform import splunk_inputs_script.bar "\$SPLUNK_HOME/etc/apps/splunk_instrumentation/bin/instrumentation.py"`